Constraining four-heavy-quark operators with top-quark, Higgs, and electroweak precision data: Studied processes

 The matrix element in~\cref{eq:MgghOS4t} has been obtained in the on-shell (OS) renormalisation scheme for the top-quark mass, whilst the operators are renormalised in the $\overline{\mathrm{MS}}$ scheme.
 We note that this differs from the renormalisation scheme of Ref.~\cite{DiNoi:2023ygk}.
 The scheme dependence in~\cref{eq:MgghOS4t} and in the following~\cref{eq:MgammagammahOS4t} is parametrised by the $\mathcal{K}$ terms in~\cref{eq:Kggh}.
-We report the explicit expressions for $\mathcal{M}_{tG}^{ggH}$ and $\mathcal{M}_{\mathrm{SM}}^{ggH}$ in~\cref{app:matrixelements}.
+The scheme dependence arises, in principle, from all the diagrams sketched in Fig.~\ref{fig:4t_2loop}.
+In particular, the diagram topology in Fig.~\ref{fig:4t_2loop_yt} gives the scheme-dependent contribution associated to $\mathcal{K}_{t\phi}$, the diagram topology in Fig.~\ref{fig:4t_2loop_mt} is nullified by the on-shell top mass counterterm and the diagram topology in Fig.~\ref{fig:4t_2loop_gtt} gives the scheme-dependent contribution associated to $\mathcal{K}_{tG}$.
+A detailed diagram-by-diagram analysis can be found in Ref.~\cite{DiNoi:2023ygk}, to which we refer the interested reader.

+Finally, we note that only the two operators $\mathcal{O}_{Qt}^{1}$ and $\mathcal{O}_{Qt}^{8}$ contribute to the matrix element in~\cref{eq:MgghOS4t}.
+This is a consequence of the colour structure of the diagrams and the on-shell kinematic configurations of the external states.

 The matrix element for the Higgs-photon coupling ($\gamma\gamma H$) can be obtained by performing the replacements indicated in~\cref{app:matrixelements} on~\cref{eq:MgghOS4t} yielding